 Location: Winston-Salem, North Carolina, USA.

-Disability: Learning disability, hearing impairment.
+Disability: Learning disability, deaf from birth.

 Erica was physically and emotionally abused by her adoptive parents.
 They locked her in a closet, hit her, and deliberately broke her fingers.

 Sometime in 2011, she disappeared.
 Witnesses said she was “having trouble breathing” shortly beforehand.
 She was not reported missing for two years.

 Until Erica’s body was found, her parents could only be convicted for fraud, since they had cashed Erica’s disability checks in the years between her disappearance and its reporting.

 Five years after her likely death, Erica’s adoptive father led police to her body.
 Her bones revealed that she had been malnourished, and had suffered many fractures from abuse.
 Authorities could not find an exact cause of death, but determined she had died from “homicidal violence”, probably from being strangled or from injury from beatings.